SrDyw/pattern-craft/CONTRIBUTING.md

 - Provide constructive feedback on open pull requests
 - Help maintain code quality and clarity
 - Test proposed changes and share your findings

+## Pull Request Process

+You can create a your contribution by following these steps in [README.md](README.md).
+For detailed setup instructions, see the [Setup Instructions section in README.md](README.md#setup-instructions).